drohnow/helm-library-chart-example-vaultwarden/README.md

 # vaultwarden

-To test the vaultwarden helm chart, clone the repositor, cd into the cloned directory, and run the following commands:
+To test the vaultwarden helm chart, clone the repository, cd into the vaultwarden directory, and run the following commands:
 1) helm dependency update
 2) helm install [name} ./vaultwarden